JonathanWilbur/mueller-report/volume1.md

 ###### I. Trump Signs The Letter Of Intent On Behalf Of The Trump Organization

-between approximately October 13, 2015 and November 2, 2015, the Trump organization
+Between approximately October 13, 2015 and November 2, 2015, the Trump organization
 (through its subsidiary Trump acquisition, LLC) and I.C.
 Expert completed a letter of intent (LOI) for a Trump Moscow property.
 The LOI, signed by Trump for the Trump organization and Rozov on behalf of I.C.
 Expert, was "intended to facilitate further discussions" in order to "attempt to